 Yes, QNAP can do all this and more.

-Do I have your attention?
-I thought I was only going to cover 5 topics in this review but I decided to add a bonus since it has been going so well.
+I thought I was only going to cover 5 topics in this review, but I decided to add a bonus to my report since it’s been going so well.

 Bonus: Training Lab

 1. Can your big storage solution do this?